 In preindustrial times, he explained, consumption looked like a circle – for example, animals would eat grass and produce waste, which goes back into the land and restarts the whole process.
 For modern consumers, though, we’ve turned this circular narrative into a linear one – creating more products that allow us to buy even more stuff, but disconnecting us from the experience of those products.

 This linear system results in a broken relationship between producer and consumer.
 Worse, it has created a tense, broken relationship inside each of us.
 This disposable system has created two people within us all: a consumer self and a civil self, who are always at loggerheads.
 The consumer accepts the throwaway waste that comes with this efficient linear system.
 The civilian rejects the negative impact of all this careless consumption.
 In this system, each person’s impact becomes invisible, each person’s actions are anonymised.
 And so we end up with consumer experiences whose endings are devoid of meaning.

-Instead, Joe says, we should look at returning to a circular narrative that is consciously connected to the rest of the experience through actionable triggers, resulting in endings that are more conversational, collaborative and under control.
+Instead, Macleod says, we should look at returning to a circular narrative that is consciously connected to the rest of the experience through actionable triggers, resulting in endings that are more conversational, collaborative and under control.
 And that serve as new beginnings.

 Are you overlooking “emotional conversion” too?

 Diane Magers, the founder and CEO of Experience Catalysts, told us about emotional conversion.
 Why is it that as experience designers, when mapping a journey we’re used to thinking about the emotional impact of the intended experience, but not the before and the after?
 In particular, we’re not good at understanding the emotions that might result from a broken or negative ending – and therefore we’re missing an opportunity to design positive counter-endings.